 School environments have unparalleled potential to impact the lives of students by utilizing service models that are conducive to healthy eating.
 Ultimately, salad bars have the ability to transform school nutrition since they provide the underpinning link between foodservice, nutrition education and wellness, the classroom and beyond.

-Please scroll down to see which schools will be opening salad bars and increasing student access to fresh fruit and vegetables during the 2017-2018 school year, as well other resources on the Real Food for Kids Salad Bar.
+Please scroll down to see which schools will be opening salad bars and increasing student access to fresh fruit and vegetables during the 2017-2018 school year, as well as other resources on the Real Food for Kids Salad Bar.